unmRainbow7/InfinityPlus/README.md

 # InfinityPlus
 A simple big number library that shouldnt be hard to understand.
+You can access the npm package of InfinityPlus [here](https://www.npmjs.com/package/infinityplus), sometimes this library is abbreviated to IP(InfinityPlus)
+## Features
+1. Number storage beyond 1.79e308
+2. Big number calculations
+3. Scientific Notation
+4. Browser Safe operations (async)
+5. Simple and readable
+6. Extends number limit from 1.79e308 -> 1e1e308
+## Downsides
+1. Slow(still fast enough to be used but slower than other Big number libraries)
+2. Async/await everywhere(without this, performance can slow down and you can get inconsistent results)
+3. A little less accuracy
 ## Documentation
 I shall teach you how to use InfinityPlus, but first:
 ## How to install